sanic-org/sanic/docs/sanic/class_based_views.md

 app.add_route(ViewWithDecorator.as_view(), '/url')
 ```

-But if you just want to decorator some functions and not all functions, you can use as followed.
+But if you just want to decorate some functions and not all functions, you can do as follows:

 ```python
 class ViewWithSomeDecorator(HTTPMethodView):